leoshimo/vrs/docs/concepts.md

 `value` in the fallback expression. `gensym` avoids that collision; Lyric does not automatically protect all generated names this way.

+Names put the hint first, for example `value__p7Fq2mR8tK4vW9xB`.
+The 16-character random suffix keeps independently generated names distinct, including when an expansion is printed and read back. `(gensym)` uses `tmp` as the hint.
+Give temporaries meaningful hints, and use ordinary helper functions for code that doesn't need access to the caller's variables.
+For example, `srv!` delegates its message loop to `vrs/service_loop`, so the loop's locals need no generated IDs.

 Macro definitions belong to a process.
 Functions retain the expansions they were compiled with, so reevaluate a function after changing a macro it uses.
 VRS's `srv!` and `spawn_srv!` use macros to generate service control flow;